gavinln/windows-ubuntu-tips/README.md

 ### Install Ansible on Ubuntu

-This may not be needed if using nix
+This MAY NOT be needed if using nix

 ```
 # install ansible using pip3 (default on Ubuntu 18.04 or higher)